inariksit/cclaw-zettelkasten/ontology_interoperability.md

 Core elements in consumer law and their relations to each other.

 #### Concepts
-List of synsets in multiple languages.
-See <wordnet> for definition of _synset_.
+List of <wordnet> synsets in multiple languages.

 <!-- (Technically, the entities on the concept layer are _pointers_ to a list of synsets, like C2 points to `synset-supplier` and `synset-fornitore`.
 Conceptually this is no different from if C2 were just a list `[supplier, fornitore]`.) -->